 In a nutshell:

-Soon after picking up the violin, Kailyn started private lessons with Andrew Hovland through the Hovland Conservatory in the Twin Cities, MN.
-After advancing through the beginner repertoire, she began lessons with Dzintars Jost.
-She continued lessons until graduating from High School.
+Soon after picking up the violin, my folks enrolled me in private lessons with Andrew Hovland through the Hovland Conservatory in the Twin Cities, MN.
+After advancing through the beginner repertoire, Dzintars Josts took over as my teacher.
+It was around this time that I began tutoring beginner students and assisting with group lessons through the Hovland Conservatory.
+I continued taking lessons and tutoring beginners until graduating from High School.

 Part of this research included attending the Retreat for Violin and Viola Teachers, a 10-day workshop held at the the Jacobs School of Music at Indiana University.
 Led by renowned violin pedagogue Mimi Zweig, the "retreat" featured over 60 hours of instruction.
-In addition to the course Teaching the Violin to Children, Kailyn attended lectures, masterclasses, lessons, and spent many hours observing some of the best teachers in the country.
-Both her teaching and playing methods were profoundly impacted by this summer of study!
+In addition to the course Teaching the Violin to Children, I attended lectures, masterclasses, lessons, and spent many hours observing some of the best teachers in the country.
+My teaching and playing methods were profoundly impacted by this summer of study!